Seamless WordPress Migration to Google Cloud

 sudo mysql -u root -p < all_database_backup.sql

-At this point, your Google server should have the current servers and database content.
-Next, run the commands below to set up the current permissions to match the server.
+At this point, your Google server should have the current server and database content.
+Next, run the commands below to set up the correct permissions.

 Validate that all configurations on your current server match your new Google Cloud server.
-Once all have been validated, restart your web server.
+Once everything is validated, restart your web server.

 sudo systemctl restart nginx sudo systemctl restart apache2

-If you get an error, make sure to resolve the error.
+If you encounter an error, make sure to resolve it.

 Update your DNS and point your domain to your new Google server IP address